 Although the types of leather-based on animals are many, we’ll just cover the ones that are most often used to avoid any complications and hence simplify the information to understand.

 Before getting started, it is important to know that a particular type of leather cannot be rated the best or worst, even more so when comparisons are made among themselves.
 For example, a cowhide may be considered tough and rugged while lambskin may be soft to the touch.

 In no way can one be termed better than the other as all of the leather types have their pros and cons alike.
 It also depends on the type of product being discussed that may have a different need or is of a specific preference to the owner that also shifts the pendulum in a certain direction.
 All in all, it is a subjective area that is subject to change.

 In terms of strength, durability, toughness, and ruggedness, cowhide is considered a better option than most types of leather.
 It is used in making wallets, belts and shoes as well as men’s jackets, especially biker jackets and motorcycle jackets that are mostly made from cowhide leather.

 With cowhide, function and fashion go hand in hand and is mostly purchased by males as opposed to females.
 Then again it may be a personal preference rather than a gender specific one, which again is a matter of opinion.

-Aside from the obvious factor of warmth, cowhides can be found in different qualities, starting from the best that is very often used in its most natural state and colour, surface hair optional, to the not so high quality which is often used where dyeing and treatments are carried out to resemble other skins, such as tiger or zebra.
+Aside from the obvious factor of warmth, cowhides can be found in different qualities, starting from the best that is very often used in its most natural state and color, surface hair optional, to the not so high quality which is often used where dyeing and treatments are carried out to resemble other skins, such as tiger or zebra.

 As far as thickness goes, cowhide has different weights and thickness but on the whole it is stronger and more durable, which is an added advantage to its good looks.